-If you’re lucky you live in an area where you don’t have to dig up your Dahlia tubers.
+If you're lucky you live in an area where you don't have to dig up your Dahlia tubers.
 For the rest of us we must dig, divide and conquer.
-And it’s time to do that right now.

 Luckily you don't need a lot of dahlia tubers to produce a lot of flowers.
 You can see the mountain of Dahlias 10 or so tubers produced in this post.